 What usually changes the price

-The biggest price drivers are machine condition, exact row configuration, capacity, and whether payment hardware is already included.
+The biggest price drivers are machine condition, exact column configuration, capacity, and whether payment hardware is already included.
 Freight planning also changes the real out-the-door cost more than buyers expect.

 - Used versus refurbished condition